 Anise hyssop (Agastache foeniculum) is a perennial native wildflower for parts of the northern half of the U.S. and into Canada.
-Kentucky is the most southern state where it is considered to be native; however, it can also be grown as an ornamental wildflower or culinary herb outside of its native range.
+Some resources, such as the USDA Plants Database, consider it native to Kentucky.
+Other resources consider it adventive (likely escaped from cultivation) in Kentucky.
+No resources have it listed as native anywhere south of Kentucky; however, it can be grown as an ornamental wildflower or culinary herb outside of its native range.
 Other common names for anise hyssop include blue giant hyssop and lavender hyssop.

 Biology and Life History

 Anise hyssop is a member of the mint family.
 It commonly grows to 3-4 feet tall, but can get as tall as 5 feet.
 In the wild, anise hyssop is most often found in dry, open areas such as prairies and barrens.
 Each summer, this perennial wildflower will produce spiked clusters of lavender to purple flowers.
 The flowers will continue to bloom for several months.

 Like many other members of the mint family, anise hyssop is a bee magnet.
 The flowers are highly attractive to honey bees and many of our native bees such as bumble bees, mining bees, leaf cutter bees, and sweat bees.
 Butterflies, moths, and hummingbirds will also frequently visit the flowers.
 After the flowers go to seed, songbirds will eat the seeds.
 Deer and rabbits will mostly avoid anise hyssop.